 Explaining the System Disk and Data Disk Architecture

-Performance Cloud Servers for Linux and Microsoft Windows use a new architecture that pairs a system disk with a separate data disk(s).
-The benefits of implementing this new architecture include improved provisioning times, as well as more flexibility for data storage and disaster recovery.
-Snapshots or images of Performance servers will only save the information from the system disk consisting of your operating system and configurations.
+Some Cloud Servers use an architecture that pairs a system disk with a separate data disk(s).
+The benefits of implementing this architecture include improved provisioning times, as well as more flexibility for local data storage and disaster recovery.
+Server images don't include data disks, but they will include local system disks.
 This means that you will need to use a separate method for saving information located on the data disk(s).
-Because images now preserve only the system disk information, imaging will complete more quickly and provisioning new servers from a saved system disk image will be faster.

 Saving Your Configuration Using System Images

-Since system images will only save data from the system disk, you will need to use the Rackspace Cloud Backup service to retain information from the data disk(s).
-Cloud Backup is a file level storage solution, and the increased throughput of Performance servers allows more efficient access to backup storage.
+Since system images will only save data from the system disk, you will need to use a backup solution like the Rackspace Cloud Backup service to retain information from the data disk(s)..

 What About Scaling and Resizing?

 Only first-generation and standard servers can be directly resized.
 Other servers can be scaled by either hosting your application on a load-balanced cluster (horizontal scaling) or by recreating the server with a different server flavor.